-To encourage play among Pokémon fans, The Pokémon Company International has established Play!
-Pokémon—a program designed for Pokémon players of all ages to find casual and competitive play opportunities.
-Initially created to give Pokémon Trading Card Game players the chance to meet, Play!
+The Pokémon Company International has established the Play!
+Pokémon program to encourage Pokémon players of all ages to find casual and competitive play opportunities.
+Initially created to give Pokémon Trading Card Game players the chance to meet up, Play!
 Pokémon has expanded to include video game activities, as well as general nongaming activities, such as Pokémon movie viewings and art sessions.
 Casual League events, tournaments, and larger competitions such as the International and World Championships give players the chance to compete, test strategies, trade Pokémon and cards, and make new friends who share a common interest in Pokémon.

 Play!
 Pokémon supports both noncompetitive and competitive play through League and Championship Series competitions.
 Pokémon Leagues are played in a casual setting, and League members are rewarded for playing games—win or lose.
-Pokémon Leagues are held in public locations, such as game stores, community centers, or libraries, and are run by official League Leaders.
-Find a League near you or start one.
+Pokémon Leagues are held in public locations, such as game stores, community centers, or libraries, and are run by Independent Organizers who have applied for and received certification as Organizer-certified Professors.
+Find a League near you.

 Championship Series Competitions